Daniel-Mietchen/2016-aesir/primary.rst

 -------------

-`Hypothes.is <http://hypothes.is>`__ is an annotation overlay that allows annotations to be associated with text.
+`Hypothes.is <http://hypothes.is>`__ is an annotation overlay that allows annotations to be associated with Web text.
 Each annotation consists of a document ID, a document anchor, some free text, and tags; annotations can be either public or belong to private groups.
-The hypothes.is service currently offers an overlay display where these annotations are placed on HTML or PDF views of documents.
-Annotations can be placed manually by means of a Chrome plugin, or the same code delivered via JavaScript embedding or a Web proxy.
+The hypothes.is service currently offers an overlay display where these annotations are placed on HTML or PDF views of documents;
+annotations can also be shared and searched globally.
+Annotations can be placed manually by means of a browser plugin, or the same code delivered via JavaScript embedding or a Web proxy.
 Annotations are stored in the hypothes.is central database and can be retrieved on demand for any specified URL, user, group, or tag.
 Annotations are searchable along these facets as well as with free text query.

 Hypothes.is offers an optional overlay and enables permissionless annotation by 3rd parties unaffiliated with either the content